ddemidov/vexcl/README.md

 }
 ~~~
 Here and in the rest of examples `X`, `Y`, and `Z` are compatible instances
-of `vex::vector<double>`.
+of `vex::vector<double>`; it is also assumed that OpenCL backend is selected.

 VexCL is able to cache the compiled kernels offline.
 The compiled binaries are
 stored in `$HOME/.vexcl` on Linux and MacOSX, and in `%APPDATA%\vexcl` on
 Windows systems.
-In order to enable this functionality, the user has to define
+In order to enable this functionality for OpenCL backend, the
-the `VEXCL_CACHE_KERNELS` macro.
-NVIDIA OpenCL implementation does the caching
+user has to define the `VEXCL_CACHE_KERNELS` macro.
+NVIDIA OpenCL
-already, but on AMD or Intel platforms this may lead to dramatic decrease of
+implementation does the caching already, but on AMD or Intel platforms this may
-program initialization time (e.g. VexCL tests take around 20 seconds to
+lead to dramatic decrease of program initialization time (e.g. VexCL tests take
-complete without kernel caches, and 2 seconds when caches are available).
+around 20 seconds to complete without kernel caches, and 2 seconds when caches
+are available).
+In case of the CUDA backend the offline caching is always
+enabled.

 ### <a name="builtin-operations"></a>Builtin operations